 Fairtex are a reputable brand typically specialising in Muay Thai equipment.
 Most, if not all of their products are handmade in Thailand, the home of Muay Thai and generally are constructed out of genuine leather material.
 While they do focus mainly on Muay Thai equipment, they also offer a variety of different gear for MMA and boxing as well.

 Ok, now that we've taken a look at some of the top focus mitts, lets' check out some videos that show both how to use and how to hold a pair of focus pads.

 How to Hold Focus Mitts

-Having a training partner with a good grasp on how to hold the focus mitts and call out specific instructions is incredibly important.
-The below videos will walk you through the basics and show you and your training partner how focus mitts should be used.
+Having a training partner with a good grasp on how to hold the focus pads and call out specific instructions is incredibly important.
+The below videos will walk you through the basics and show you and your training partner how they should be used.

 Here's another great video walking you through how to use and hold focus mitts.

 Below is a video taking you a specific drill you can run with your training partner.